rayzroofs/DogAppProject/README.md

-  "Search" feature could implemented be more efficiently for larger lists of dog breeds.
+  "Search" feature could implemented be more efficiently for larger lists of dog breeds, with a binary search.

     demo: https://gfycat.com/ecstaticenchantinggermanshepherd